-Welcome to Master's Degree Programs in Talent Development
+Welcome to Master's Degrees in Talent Development

-A Different Sense of Talent Development
+A Different Approach to Talent Development

 Texas State University offers master's degrees in secondary education - talent development and in elementary education - talent development.
 We offer both the Master of Education (M.Ed.) degree and the Master of Arts (M.A.) degree.
-Courses are offered at times that are convenient for working teachers and other professionals.

-- Increasing equity in education
+- Increasing equity in education and society

 - Developing skills for changing their own practices and for unlearning

-- Enhancing well-being and engaging with the world
+- Enhancing well-being

 Talent development opens up many pathways.
 You will be able to apply an education in talent development to school settings, to out-of-school educational situations, and to everyday life.
 For example, some of our graduates are now in mentoring and curriculum coach positions in schools, due to knowledge and skills developed through this program.
 Some program graduates are teachers in PreK-12 schools or community settings.
 Some of our graduates have been inspired through their studies to forge new paths and ways of life outside of school systems.
 Our program graduates often say that the program opened up their thinking about themselves, education, and the world in ways that helped them to figure out their own next steps in their personal and professional lives.

 Our graduate program is unique across the country.
 For example, although 'talent' has often been associated with gifted education or with employees, the talent development emphasis at Texas State instead addresses multiple senses of talent, creation, and well-being in relation to youth, adults, communities, and existence.
 We incorporate a wide variety of research and theoretical perspectives.
 We are intentional in our equity-oriented curriculum; and we strive for a supportive network that 'sees' each student, values relationships, and affirms diversity.
 The M.Ed. and M.A. programs of study also have been designed to support student interests and student inquiry.